sudo-paoo/mga-pakyu/Practice Codes/README.md

 2. Facebook GUI
   - This Java application simulates a basic user profile system with login and signup functionalities.
 The program utilizes a predefined profile database, allowing users to log in with their credentials and view their profiles.
 The application provides a graphical user interface (GUI) for a seamless user experience.

+3. Temperature Converter GUI
+  - This is a simple Java Swing application for converting temperatures between Celsius, Fahrenheit, and Kelvin.
+The application includes a graphical user interface (GUI).